 The kiss with Percilyn notwithstanding, I had left a girl behind in the States.
 We corresponded continuously.
 We had had a wonderful teen courtship for six years; nobody died, and nobody got pregnant.
 By our community standards, that was a successful romance.
 I loved her and expected to marry her when we completed college.

 When I returned to the USA, I experienced reverse culture shock.
-It was as though my home was now the exotic country.
-I was very happy to be reunited with my love and we spent many hours catching up on our respective summer adventures.
+It was as though my home was now an exotic country.
+I was very happy to be reunited with my love, and we spent many hours catching up on our respective summer adventures.
 However, as the months passed, an unwanted and unexpected unease began to force itself into my consciousness.
 I was no longer the boy she had fallen in love with in our early teens.
 I intuited that she was becoming aware of this, too.
 Early the next year, we tearfully broke up, each with a bruised if not broken heart.

-The happy ending is that within three years both of us had met and married two wonderful people, and before long were producing children of our own.
-Our marriages, not to each other, have both been richer, more satisfying than either of us could have imagined as teens.
+The happy ending is that within three years, both of us had met and married two wonderful people and before long were producing children of our own.
+Our marriages, not to each other, have been richer, more satisfying than either of us could have imagined as teens.
 I’m very happy for both of us.

 Travel can change your life as it changed mine.
 I’m glad I did it while I was young.